ianyy/investment/README.md

 # investment
-Testing an investment strategy that an investor holds both US and HK large cap stocks
+Testing an investment strategy that an investor holding both US and HK large cap stocks